 - A couple of word codes

 While specific words and phrases for each code exist, it can be challenging to remember what each of these Walmart intercom codes means.
 For that reason, we will break them down here.

-- Code White – This code means an accident or another type of incident has happened within the store.
+- Code White – This code means an accident (such as an injury) or another type of incident has happened within the store.

 - Code Red – This code means there is a fire of some type within the store.
 After the color is spoken, it’s usually followed by a number.
 This number refers to the aisle or part of the store where the fire has broken out.